America 'on fire': Facebook watched as Trump ignited hate

 But it wasn't until after Trump posted about Floyd’s death that the reports of violence and hate speech increased “rapidly” on Facebook across the country, an internal company analysis of the ex-president’s social media post reveals.

-“These THUGS are dishonoring the memory of George Floyd and I won’t let that happen,” Trump wrote at 9:53 a.m. on May 28 from his Twitter and Facebook accounts.
+“These THUGS are dishonoring the memory of George Floyd and I won’t let that happen,” Trump tweeted at 9:53 p.m. on May 28, in comments he repeated on his Facebook account a few hours later.
 “Any difficulty and we will assume control but, when the looting starts the shooting starts!”

 The former president has since been suspended from both Twitter and Facebook.

-Note: This story has been updated to correct the spelling of the first name of the Ohio State University professor to Lanier; and to correct the times Trump sent posts about George Floyd to Twitter and Facebook.